Shopify vs. WooCommerce: Which shop is better?

 Cost comparison over 3 years:

-A typical WooCommerce shop with comparable functionality achieves plugin costs of EUR 800-2,000 total over 3 years.
-The same feature set at Shopify via apps: EUR 5,400-14,400 over 3 years.
+A typical WooCommerce shop with comparable functionality comes with plugins.Total costs: 800-2,000 EUROver 3 years.
+The same functionality is available on Shopify via apps:5,400-14,400 EUROver 3 years.

 Operating an online shop in Austria is subject to strict legal regulations.
-A violation can not only result in cease-and-desist letters but also damage your customers' trust.
-Both Shopify and WooCommerce offer solutions -- but with different levels of effort.
+Violations can not only result in warnings but also damage your customers' trust.
+Both Shopify and WooCommerce offer solutions – but with varying levels of effort.

 - Full name and address of the company

-- Commercial register number and court (if registered in the commercial register)
+- Company registration number and commercial register court (if registered in the commercial register)

 - VAT identification number (UID number)

-- Chamber of Commerce membership and professional title
+- Membership in the Chamber of Commerce and professional title

-- Data processing agreements (DPA): Must be concluded with all service providers (hosting, payment, analytics, email marketing)
+- Data processing agreements (DPAs)Agreements must be concluded with all service providers (hosting, payment, analytics, email marketing)

 Consumer Rights Directive and Right of Withdrawal

-For B2C shops, a 14-day right of withdrawal applies from receipt of goods.
+For B2C shops, a certain rule applies.14-day right of withdrawalfrom receipt of the goods.
 You must:

-- All prices must be displayed including VAT (20% in Austria, or 10% for certain goods)
+- All prices mustincluding VATVAT will be specified (in Austria 20% or 10% for certain goods)

-- Shipping costs must be clearly visible before completing the purchase
+- Shipping costsmust be clearly identifiable before the purchase is completed

-- The unit price must be displayed for products sold by weight, volume, or length (e.g., EUR/kg)
+- The Base pricemust be specified for products sold by weight, volume or length (e.g. EUR/kg)

-- For price reductions, the lowest price of the past 30 days must be stated as the reference price (Omnibus Directive)
+- In the case of price reductions, thelowest price of the last 30 daysto be specified as a reference price (Omnibus Directive)

-When your shop stops working at 10 PM on a Friday, the quality of support becomes the decisive factor.
+If your shop stops working at 10 PM on Friday, the quality of support becomes a crucial factor.
 This is where Shopify and WooCommerce differ fundamentally.

 Shopify Support

-- Shopify Help Center: Comprehensive knowledge base with step-by-step guides
+- Shopify Help CenterExtensive knowledge database with step-by-step instructions

 - Shopify Community Forum: Active community with over 900,000 members